srdobolo/srdobolo/README.md

 - 👋 Hi, I’m @srdobolo
 - 👀 I’m interested in technology and sports.
 - 🌱 I’m currently learning python, SQL, PowerBI
-- 💞️ I’m looking to collaborate on Data Analys
+- 💞️ I’m looking to collaborate on Data Analysis
 - 📫 How to reach me LinkedIn Profile

 <!---